kasteelion/promptbuilder/data/base_prompts.md

 Details
 Soft bloom on highlights, subtle lens flare, and a faint shimmering particle effect in the air.
 Backgrounds are rendered as high-end studio environments or sun-drenched luxury locations.
 The overall finish simulates a prestigious multi-page magazine spread with a clean, commercial aesthetic.

+---

+## Sports Action: "Frozen Velocity"

+Rendering
+High-speed sports photography aesthetic.
+Simulates a telephoto lens (200mm-400mm) with a wide aperture (f/2.8) and a rapid shutter speed (1/2000s) to freeze motion or slow-shutter panning to create directional blur streaks.
+High contrast "Stadium" lighting with sharp, harsh shadows or bright, overcast outdoor diffusion.

+Character Accuracy
+Expressions are candid and intense: grimaces of exertion, focus, and adrenaline.
+Facial muscles are taut.
+Skin glistens with realistic sweat (specular highlights) and flushing from physical exertion.

+Body Types
+Hyper-athletic and functional.
+Muscles are compressed and tensed in action.
+Anatomy is warped slightly by the physics of motion (jiggle physics on impact, compression of limbs).
+Veins are prominent (vascularity).

+Hair & Clothing
+Hair: Wet with sweat, messy, and reacting violently to momentum.
+Clothing: High-tech athletic fabrics (mesh, spandex) with visible moisture-wicking textures.
+Fabric ripples and stretches tightly across the body due to wind resistance and movement.

+Details
+Debris (turf clumps, chalk dust, water spray) suspended in mid-air.
+Background is a creamy, unrecognizable bokeh of stadium crowds or track lines.
+Motion blur ghosting on the edges of extremities.

+---

+## Chibi Style: "Super Deformed"

+Rendering
+Soft-shaded vector illustration or vinyl toy aesthetic.
+Bright, pastel, or primary-heavy color palettes.
+Gradient shading is minimal and smooth, giving surfaces a matte plastic or "squishy" appearance.
+Thick, rounded line art (or lineless "sticker" style).

+Character Accuracy
+Extreme anatomical exaggeration (SD or Super Deformed).
+Heads are 1:1 or 1:2 ratio with the body.
+Eyes are massive, taking up 50% of the face, with simplified sparkles.
+Noses are absent or mere dots.
+Mouths are simple curves.

+Body Types
+"Bean" shaped torsos.
+Limbs are short, stubby cylinders with no muscle definition.
+Hands are simple spheres or "mitten" shapes; feet are rounded nubs.
+The silhouette is fundamentally cute and non-threatening.

+Hair & Clothing
+Hair: Simplified into large, chunky shapes with high volume and minimal strand detail.
+Clothing: Reduced to iconic elements—details like shoelaces or buttons are oversized and simplified for readability.

+Details
+Floating iconography (hearts, stars, sweat drops, anger veins) near the head.
+Backgrounds are simple patterns (polka dots, stripes) or solid soft colors.
+A thick white outline often surrounds the entire character like a die-cut sticker.

+---

+## Vintage Film: "Analog Nostalgia"

+Rendering
+Simulates 35mm film stock (Kodak Portra or Fujifilm styling) from the 1990s.
+Soft, slightly washed-out blacks and warm, yellow-green highlights.
+Visible film grain (ISO 400-800).
+Flash photography aesthetic: bright, direct light falloff leaving the background in darkness.

+Character Accuracy
+Candid, unposed, and raw.
+"Red-eye" effects or slight motion blur in the face.
+Skin texture is natural and unpolished, showing oil shine from the camera flash.
+Imperfect focus (soft focus) is common.

+Body Types
+Naturalistic and relaxed.
+Posture is casual, slouching, or mid-gesture.
+The camera angle often feels handheld and eye-level, lacking cinematic perfection.

+Hair & Clothing
+Hair: Natural friziness and flyaways are highlighted by the flash.
+Clothing: Textures look lived-in (flannel, denim, cotton).
+Colors are slightly desaturated or color-shifted by the film development process.

+Details
+Light leaks (orange/red burns) on the edges of the frame.
+A digital orange "Date Stamp" in the bottom corner.
+Vignetting.
+Dust and scratches on the "negative."
+The overall vibe is intimate and indie.

+---

+## American Romanticism: "The Sublime Landscape"

+Rendering
+19th-century oil painting style (Hudson River School).
+Luminism: focus on the effects of light on landscape and atmosphere.
+Soft, invisible brushstrokes creating a glowing, hazy atmosphere.
+Dramatic lighting contrasts between storm clouds and "God rays" of sunlight.

+Character Accuracy
+Figures are often smaller in the frame to emphasize the vastness of nature, or idealized and heroic.
+Faces are rendered with classical, academic precision but soft edges.
+Expressions are contemplative, gazing toward the horizon (Rückenfigur).

+Body Types
+Classical proportions based on Greco-Roman statues.
+Poses are dramatic, grounded, and emotionally resonant.

+Hair & Clothing
+Hair: Wind-blown and romanticized.
+Clothing: Period-appropriate (19th century) or timeless drapery.
+Fabrics are rendered with attention to how they catch the golden light—heavy wools, canvas, and linens.

+Details
+Dramatic environmental elements: jagged cliffs, mist-filled valleys, gnarled oak trees, and turbulent waterfalls.
+The palette is rich with earth tones, deep greens, and golden ambers.

+---

+## Stop-Motion Animation: "Handcrafted Clay"

+Rendering
+Simulates physical photography of miniature models (Laika or Aardman style).
+Shallow depth of field (macro photography aesthetic).
+Lighting is cinematic but interacts with physical textures like clay, silicone, or felt.
+No motion blur; movement is suggested by replacement animation.

+Character Accuracy
+Stylized and sculptural.
+Faces show visible "seams" or replacement lines where expressions change.
+Eyes are solid beads or glossy spheres.
+Skin has a matte, tactile finish (fingerprints visible in the clay).

+Body Types
+Top-heavy or stylized anatomy supported by internal armatures.
+Characters have a distinct "weight" and solidity.
+Clothing and hair add bulk to the silhouette.

+Hair & Clothing
+Hair: Sculpted clumps of clay or glued strands of physical fiber (yarn, crepe hair).
+Clothing: Real miniature fabrics (felt, knitted wool) that do not fold like full-sized cloth but stiffly bunch up.

+Details
+Visible texture of the materials (thumbprints, brush bristles).
+Dust motes in the air.
+The background looks like a built physical set made of cardboard, wood, and paint.

+---

+## Ligne Claire: "Clean Line Comic"

+Rendering
+"Clear Line" style (reminiscent of Hergé/Tintin or Moebius).
+Uniform, continuous black outlines of consistent width.
+No hatching or cross-hatching.
+Colors are flat, vivid, and unmodulated (no gradients).

+Character Accuracy
+Faces are highly simplified and iconic (dots for eyes), while the environment remains realistically proportioned.
+Expressions are readable and graphic.

+Body Types
+Realistic human proportions but rendered with flat graphic shapes.
+Posture is distinct and theatrical to ensure silhouette readability without shadow support.

+Hair & Clothing
+Hair: Defined by a single bounding outline and a flat color fill.
+Clothing: Realistic fashion rendered with minimal fold lines.
+Patterns (plaid, stripes) are drawn flat, ignoring the volume of the cloth.

+Details
+Backgrounds are hyper-detailed and architectural, contrasting with the simple characters.
+Everything is in sharp focus (deep depth of field).
+Shadows are cast as solid black shapes detached from the object.